 It gained 50k+ likes as soon as it was posted, supported by influencers like Bhuvan Bam, Zakir Khan, Amit Bhadana, Harsh Beniwal, and Nikunj Lotia a.k.a @beyounick.
 They also started talking and commenting about the ‘Kanda’ (onion).

-It gained immense popularity for the product as well as the brand.
+It gained immense popularity by social proof marketing for the product as well as the brand.

 Pepperfry – Home Inspiration Is Just a Video Away!